trakli/mobile/doc/drift_sync_crash_reporting.md

 Each error report includes:

 - The specific operation that failed
-- The type of data being synced
+- The type of data being synced for example category etc
-- Additional context about the error
+- Additional context about the error with include the error data for persistance
-- User information (if set)
+- User information :optional

 ## Setting User Context